ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/stateless.md

 containing the current state of all "stateProps".
 3. The server will create a new view model by calling `createModel` in your `Application` implementation (see above).
 4. The server will call the setter of every state property on the view model.
-5. The request is processed by the view model as with a stateful server.
+5. Finally the request is processed by the view model just like with a stateful server.

 <div class="alert alert-danger">
+    <strong>Important:</strong>
-<strong>Important:</strong> Step 4 implies that all setters for state properties are written so that a consistent state of the model is maintained.
+    As you might have noticed, step 4 implies that all setters for state properties have to be written so that a consistent state of the model is maintained.
     In other words, the setters need to restore the last state of the view model.
 </div>

-### Example
+## Example

 Let's look at our todo example: